 - All 100% outside air (OA) systems shall have MERV-9 Dual 9 30/30 pleated pre-filters and MERV-14A bag style final filters. - 2.
 All non-100% OA systems shall have MERV 14A bag style filters. - 3.
 Fan coils and direct expansion type units shall have MERV 9/9A pleated filters with nominal 1 year lifecycle.
 Suspended units shall have a hinged face type filter backed grill located above the ceiling for ease of maintenance.
 Mini split system shall be provided with washable filters.
-Alternative filters and placements shall be approved by FO during design. - All filters shall be standard sized for minimal shop stock variation.
+Alternative filters and placements shall be approved by FO during design. - 4.
+All filters shall be standard sized for minimal shop stock variation.
 Standard sizes shall be generally divisible by ten (10) or twelve (12).
 Proposed filter sizes shall be verified matching existing shop stock during design.
-Alternative filters and placements shall be approved by FO and UES during design.

-- 5. Specialty filter O&M requirements beyond the general building HVAC supply (such as for clean rooms and research areas) are the responsibility of the department. - 6.
-All replacement or new AHU equipment, except for wall hung ductless mini-split dx, shall come factory equipped or field installed with ultraviolet lighting in the UV-C bandwidth on the wet/supply side of the coils.
+Alternative filters and placements shall be approved by FO and UES during design. - 5.
+Specialty filter O&M requirements beyond the general building HVAC supply (such as for clean rooms and research areas) are the responsibility of the department. - All replacement or new AHU equipment, except for wall hung ductless mini-split dx, shall come factory equipped or field installed with ultraviolet lighting in the UV-C bandwidth on the wet/supply side of the coils.
 Reflectors are prohibited.
 Each door/UV section shall be provided with an external viewport, warning stickers, and integral safety disconnect switch.
 An additional toggle switch for manual light disconnect is also required outside the unit as a back up to primary door interlocks.
 Attached panels, controls, and wiring shall be run in a workmanlike manner and not interfere with operable or serviceable components.
 Lights to be arranged to remain powered even if AHU is off.
-UV-C intensity shall be specified to follow ASHRAE Epidemic Task Force guidance for irradiation level and duration to deactivate airborne biological agents (minimum 2000 μJ/ cm2 measured at the outer edges of the coil).
+UV-C intensity minimum for recirculating systems shall be specified to follow ASHRAE Epidemic Task Force guidance for irradiation level and duration to deactivate airborne biological agents (minimum 2000 μJ/cm2 measured at the outer edges of the coil reflectors prohibited).
+100% outside air units (OA) may alternatively be provided with UV-C for coil/condensate pan cleaning as outlined in the 2019 or latest edition of the ASHRAE Handbook Ch.
+62 with nominal 75 μ W/cm2 dose.
 All exposed wiring and surfaces in the lighted area shall be protected from UV degradation.
 UV-C systems shall be separately submitted for review and approval by UES Facilities Operations prior to installation.
-Submittal shall include at a minimum details on all components, parts summary sheet, scaled installation diagrams, and manufacturers estimated irradiance on coil face analysis with stated standard μJ /cm2.
+Submittal shall include at a minimum details on all components, parts summary sheet, scaled installation diagrams, and manufacturers estimated irradiance on coil face analysis with stated standard μJ / cm2.
 RGF Environmental Group, Fresh-Aire UV, and UVR UV Resources are the preferred vendors for lamps to match existing stock.
-Design shall specify minimum 2 spare new lamps in original shipping carton for each lamp size per fixture array and 1 controller of each type per project. - Specialized area wide air-filtration systems (such as HEPA units) shall have BACnet, BTL certified, factory integrated control system with network-discoverable points preconfigured.
+Design shall specify minimum 2 spare new lamps in original shipping carton for each lamp size per fixture array and 1 controller of each type per project.

+Specialized area wide air-filtration systems (such as HEPA units) shall have BACnet, BTL certified, factory integrated control system with network-discoverable points preconfigured.